Back to guides

 Step 2: Choose a Plan

 UserWay offers a free, Lite widget, that works based on user-triggered accessibility.
 We also have our flagship AI-powered widget, a robust Pro widget, starting at $49 per month.
-The Pro version can help your website get a lot closer to full WCAG and ADA compliance.
+The Pro version can deliver even more powerful accessibility improvements.

 To select the Pro option in the full widget, enter your payment information and click the green button to “Pay Securely.”